-In the event of termination without cause or for good reason within two years following a change in control, outstanding performance share units and performance shares granted under the LTIP will be earned based on the greater of target and actual performance and will remain subject to time-based vesting in accordance with the original performance cycle, and outstanding restricted shares granted under the Omnibus Plan will vest in full.
-For outstanding performance share units and performance shares granted under the LTIP, in the event of retirement, death or disability, a pro rated portion of such performance shares or performance share units will vest at target performance, except that in the event of retirement, the 2021-2023 LTIP Awards will vest on the planned vesting date at actual performance in a prorated amount based on the period of employment prior to retirement relative to the three-year performance period.
-For outstanding restricted shares and restricted stock units under the Omnibus Plan, in the event of retirement, death or disability, such restricted shares and restricted stock units will immediately vest in full, except that in the event of retirement, such awards made in 2020 and thereafter will vest on a pro rated basis based on the portion of the vesting period served.
+In the event of termination without cause or for good reason within two years following a change in control, outstanding performance share units granted under the LTIP will be earned based on the greater of target and actual performance, and outstanding restricted stock units granted under the Omnibus Plan will vest in full.
+For outstanding performance share units granted under the LTIP, in the event of retirement, death or disability, a pro rated portion of such performance share units will vest at target performance, except that in the event of retirement, the 2022-2024 LTIP Awards will vest on the planned vesting date at actual performance in a prorated amount based on the period of employment prior to retirement relative to the threeyear performance period.
+For outstanding restricted stock units under the Omnibus Plan, in the event of retirement, death or disability, such restricted stock units will immediately vest in full, except that in the event of retirement, such awards will vest on a pro rated basis based on the portion of the vesting period served.